lytics/toolbucket/orderedtaskpool/Readme.md

 #### An example usecase:

-You need to read billions of JSON messages out of a Kafka partition, unmarshall the JSON into a struct and maintain the order of messages.
+You need to read billions of JSON messages out of a Kafka partition, unmarshall the JSON into a struct in parallel and maintain the order of messages after they're unmarshalled.

 JSON unmarshalling is very slow and could add days to your processing time, so you want to unmarshall the data in parallel.
 But after you unmarshall the messages, you have to